andrew/ultimate-awesome/README.md

 - [awesome-wechat-dev-posts-2015](https://github.com/jobbole/awesome-wechat-dev-posts-2015) - 2015 年在微信热传的 100+ 篇经典技术文章.
 - [awesome-sketch](https://github.com/diessica/awesome-sketch) - :books: delightful stuff for SketchApp students.
 - [awesome-opa](https://github.com/StyraInc/awesome-opa) - A curated list of OPA related tools, frameworks and articles.
+- [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
 - [awesome-devops](https://github.com/joubertredrat/awesome-devops) - This is my awesome list with all open source and free applications that you can use in your management.
 - [awesome-distributed-transactions](https://github.com/redpanda-data/awesome-distributed-transactions) - Awesome list of distributed transactions.
 - [awesome-immutable](https://github.com/castrojo/awesome-immutable) - A list of resources for people who want to investigate image-based Linux desktops.